 Now, this isn’t for everyone, but if you are a little bit of a handyman and don’t mind giving things a go, then you can save as much as $5000 by tiling your own bathroom.

 That’s about the going rate to tile a bathroom at the moment, which is a massive chunk of any bathroom renovation budget, big or small.

 Bathroom renovations don’t have to be expensive.
-Although the average bathroom in 2019 cost $1000 and the average master bathroom cost $13000, there are many cost-saving measures to avail to dramatically reduce your bathroom renovation budget – without sacrificing quality.
+Although the average bathroom in 2019 costs $1,000 and the average master bathroom costs $13000, there are many cost-saving measures to dramatically reduce your bathroom renovation budget – without sacrificing quality.

 I have just renovated my own bathroom, so I can draw on my own experience to provide practical tips to reduce your bathroom renovation costs.
-Some of the tips I took advantage of included tiling only where necessary, choosing more affordable tiles than my desired – but very expensive – feature tiles.
+Some tips I took advantage of included tiling only where necessary and choosing more affordable tiles than my desired – but very expensive – feature tiles.
 An alternative option would have been to use VJ board on other walls rather than tiles.
-I also went with vanities in our collection rather than having custom vanities made, and that vanity I chose was a unit with a built-in basin.
+I also went with vanities in our collection rather than having custom vanities made, and the vanity I chose was a unit with a built-in basin.

-One thing I didn’t do but wished I had, was to install my own shower panels – had I done so, I would have saved around $700!
-I also opted for a shower head over a shower set, which might I say, works just as well and looks fantastic.
-And, I was smart and chose a standard back to the wall toilet over a wall hung toilet, and I recommend you do the same.
-Shop around to get the best possible price for your items and don’t be afraid to ask for a price match.
+One thing I didn’t do but wished I had was to install my own shower panels – had I done so, I would have saved around $700!
+I also opted for a shower head over a shower set, which, might I say, works just as well and looks fantastic.
+I was smart and chose a standard back-to-the-wall toilet over a wall-hung toilet, and I recommend you do the same.
+Shop around for the best possible price for your items, and don’t be afraid to ask for a price match.

 For the biggest savings of all, try your hand at tiling.
 Tiling your bathroom will literally save you thousands of dollars!